How?

 • Global Leaders Program (social entrepreneurs of music), Frutillar, Chile.
 January 2018.

-2. Everyone asks the text a question and publishes it on the clothesline
+2. Ask the text a question

 • With 9th graders at the “Elite” School in Kibera, Nairobi, Kenya.
 November 2021